Governing the Energy Transition: Local Action, International Ambition

 Knowledge Exchange Workshop

 Workshop supported by King’s College London’s ESRC Impact Acceleration Account

 The invite-only workshop aims to identify how international legal regimes frame and influence regional, national and local energy transitions.
-Held virtually, the event will provide a forum to facilitate knowledge exchange between academics, legal practitioners and policy-makers in order to make sense of on-going legal changes, permit the flow of new ideas and integrate academic expertise into current policy thinking.
-The ultimate objective is to create new strategic relationships to facilitate further collaboration between energy law academics and practitioners.
+Held virtually, the event provided a forum to facilitate knowledge exchange between academics, legal practitioners and policy-makers in order to make sense of on-going legal changes, permit the flow of new ideas and integrate academic expertise into current policy thinking.

-Guiding questions: The workshop seeks to facilitate knowledge exchange in relation to two sets of questions:
+Guiding questions: The workshop sought to facilitate knowledge exchange in relation to two sets of questions: